octaviotron/zimbra/README.md

 This tells cups01 host has the virtual ip assigned. you can ping and open a SSH session to verify it.

-# Create cluster CUPS daemon control resource
+# Create ZIMBRA cluster daemon control resource

 Create **/usr/lib/ocf/resource.d/heartbeat/zimbractl** file with this into it: